CDH-SC/WordPress/README.md

 ![alt text](https://github.com/CDH-SC/WordPress/blob/master/README_images/ComputeEngine.png "ComputeEngine")

 ## **_Google Cloud DNS_**

 ## **_Nginx_**
 Used on the machine to manage connections.
-Referencing the the [exampleSitesEnabled](https://github.com/CDH-SC/WordPress/blob/master/exampleSitesEnabled) file, you can see that we are able to route site10.wordpress.cdhsc.org to the container listening on port 8010, which is defined to be container 10.
+Referencing the [exampleSitesEnabled](https://github.com/CDH-SC/WordPress/blob/master/exampleSitesEnabled) file, you can see that we are able to route site10.wordpress.cdhsc.org to the container listening on port 8010, which is defined to be container 10.

 How to install